Fanny Blood: Career

 Blood was paid by the botanist William Curtis to paint wildflowers for his book Flora Londinensis.
 This created an income for her family.
 Blood was engaged to Hugh Skeys, a wine merchant of Dublin, but her fiancé had gone to sea to establish money that would finance their marriage.

 Fanny Blood and her brother, Lieutenant George Blood (1762–1844), were good friends with Mary Wollstonecraft.
 They met in 1774 after introductions by common friends, the Clares.
 As Wollstonecraft's husband William Godwin wrote, Wollstonecraft "contracted a friendship so fervent, as for years to have constituted the ruling passion of her mind".

 Blood, together with Mary Wollstonecraft and Wollstonecraft's sisters, Eliza and Everina, opened a school, first in Islington, which soon failed, and then in Newington Green.
 The school was combined with a boarding house for women and their children.
 On 24 February 1785 Blood married Skeys.
-When Blood married and left the school, Wollstonecraft left as well to take care of her friend—the second school failing as well.
+When Blood married and left the school, Wollstonecraft left too, to take care of her friend.
+In their absence the second school failed as well.

 Blood died in childbirth in Lisbon, Portugal, on 29 November 1785.
+She was buried in the British Cemetery in Lisbon with her son William Skeys.
 Wollstonecraft was deeply affected by Blood's death, which in part inspired her first novel, Mary: A Fiction (1788).
 Wollstonecraft named her daughter, Fanny Imlay (1794–1816), after her friend.